This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 2. Steelbody Deluxe Flat Bench

-If you want something a bit higher quality, the Steelbody Deluxe Flat bench is a good option.
-It’s not much bigger but the load limit is 200 lbs. higher than the Marcy.
-It looks a bit better and has a sturdier construction.
+If you want something stronger, the Steelbody Deluxe Flat bench is a good option.
+It’s not much bigger than the Marcy but the load limit is 200 lbs. higher.
+It also looks better and has a sturdier construction overall.

 - 43.5” L x 26” W